 What Is Alopecia?

-Alopecia is a medical condition that causes hair loss on the scalp and other parts of the body.
-It can affect both men and women of all ages and ethnicities.
+Alopecia is a medical term for hair loss.
+It can affect the scalp and other parts of the body.
+It can happen at any age.

 Tips & Tricks to Style Hair With Alopecia

-If you prefer to keep some hair, temporary color spray, TWA, or teeny weeny afro, and natural hairstyles can be great hair styling options for those with Alopecia.
+If you prefer to keep some hair, temporary color spray, TWA, or teeny weeny afro, and natural hairstyles can be good options.
+Wigs and toppers can also help on days you want instant fullness.

 Can You Dye Hair If You Have Alopecia?